 Bachelor's Degree in Telecommunications Engineering

-Telecommunications engineering bachelor's degree programs focus on math, physics, electronics and systems.
+The four-year bachelor's level provides the education needed for an entry-level position in telecommunications.
 After students gain knowledge in these core subjects, more advanced telecommunications subjects are introduced, and some programs include a technology specialization.
 Graduates are awarded a Bachelor of Science (B.S.) in Telecommunications Engineering or Telecommunications Engineering Technology.

 - Theory of circuits